lextm/jekyll-theme-chirpy/_posts/2022-6-11-running-nodejs-web-apps-on-iis-with-httpplatformhandler.md

 </configuration>
 ```

 > Note that you must run `next build` to generate the production artifacts before deploying to IIS.
+Besides, you can delete source files and only leave `.next`, `node_modules` and `web.config` in the deployment folder.

 ### Nuxt.js